Early career teacher (ECT) induction: summary

 To teach in maintained schools

-• All teachers must have completed or (be working towards) an ECI period
+• All teachers must have completed (or be working towards) an ECI period

-To teach in academies or independent schools
+To teach in academies, free schools, independent schools or in further education

 • An ECI period is not required, but these settings may still choose to offer ECTs a statutory induction period